Tuesday, December 22, 2015

 Maryland's Eastern Shore Towns: Snow Hill (Worcester County, MD)

 Midway between Berlin and Pocomoke, just off Route 113 and situated along the banks of the Pocomoke River, sits the town of Snow Hill.
 It's a lovely little town, a wonderful place for an afternoon visit or day trip from nearby Ocean City, MD (about 35 minutes north).
-There are small and distintive shops, eateries, antique stores and more.
+There are small and distinctive shops, eateries, antique stores and more.
 If you go, you simply must take some time to just look at the historic buildings along the main streets with their architectural details and beautiful brickwork.
 Check out the links at the bottom of this post for more info on this town!

 Thursday, December 10, 2015